AriMeron/Game/README.md

 - Engage in epic 5v5 battles with the following politicians:
   - **Republicans:** Trump, Ted Cruz, Marjorie Taylor Greene, DeSantis, McConnell.
   - **Democrats:** Bernie, Hillary, AOC, Biden, Liz Warren.
+- Different size teams: 3x3, 5x5, 10x10
+- Could also have 3x3x3 and 5x5x5 teams
+  - The three parties could be the Democrats, Republicans, and the Green Party

 **Avatar Outlines:**
 - To easily differentiate the two teams, all Republican avatars will have a red outline, while Democrats will have a blue outline.